klaidliadon/console/README.md

 ## Usage

-It's recommended to use `gopkg.in` to ensure to use a stable version.
+It's recommended to use `gopkg.in` to use a stable version.

 ```go
 import (
 	"gopkg.in/klaidliadon/console.v1"
 )
 ```

 ### Basic Usage